 Abstract

+Abundant evidence indicates cross-species conservation in regulatory mechanisms controlling gene expression.
+We therefore propose to project gene expression profiles in a human system from the gene signatures of non-human biological model systems, which has the potential to enhance our understanding of the complex human biological system.
+Here, we utilized structural equation modeling (SEM) to develop an R Shiny application, termed “Structural Equation Modeling of In silico Perturbations (SEMIPs)”.
+SEMIPs implements a 3-node SEM model that consists of two upstream regulators as exogenous variables and one downstream reporter as an endogenous variable, and can reveal any potential significant interactions among these variables based on the statistical outputs, including the T-score as a surrogate gene activity in a given human specimen.
+SEMIPs can be used in correlational studies of two variables of interest or subsequent model fitting on multiple variables.
+In a case study using SEMIPs, we were able to infer the activity of the GATA Binding Protein 2 (GATA2) transcription factor in the conserved progesterone receptor (PGR)-GATA2-SRY-box transcription factor 17 (SOX17) genetic network in the human uterine endometrium from the putative direct downstream genes of GATA2 in ??.
+Overall, SEMIPs will be useful for investigating genetic interactions among variables of interest in silico.

 Gene expression is controlled by multiple regulators and their interactions.
-Data from genome-wide gene expression assays enable a mathematical estimation of molecular activities via a projection from the gene signature of a biological model system to gene expression profiles of a human study via a T-score.
-This approach is valuable in gaining further understanding of the complex human biology system with potential clinical implications.
-With the quantification measurement of a given gene activity obtained from experimental specimen, structural equation modeling (SEM) has the potential to determine the concurrent regulatory effects of two or more upstream regulators on the expression level or activity of a downstream reporter gene.
-Here we developed an R Shiny application, termed “Structural Equation Modeling of In silico Perturbations (SEMIPs)” to compute a two-sided t-statistic, namingly T-score as a surrogate gene activity in a given human specimen.
+We hypothesize that cross-species conserve baseline mechanism exists and propose to derive a projection from the gene signature of a biological model system to gene expression profiles of a human study via a T-score.
+This approach helps us to understand the complex human biology system and its potential clinical implications.
+Structural equation modeling (SEM) reports any significant relationships among variables, which ultimately helps us with biological hypothesis testing, i.e. unveiling the concurrent regulatory effects of two or more upstream regulators on the expression level or activity of a downstream reporter gene.
+We developed an R Shiny application, termed “Structural Equation Modeling of In silico Perturbations (SEMIPs)” to carry out these tasks including the T-score as a surrogate gene activity in a given human specimen.
 SEMIPs can be used in either correlational studies between outcome variables of interest or subsequent model fitting on multiple variables.
-This application implements a 3-node SEM model that consists of two upstream regulators as input variables and one downstream reporter as an outcome variable to examine the significance of interactions among these variables.
-SEMIPs enables scientists to investigate genetic interactions among three variables in silico.
+This application implements a 3-node SEM model that consists of two upstream regulators as exogenous variables and one downstream reporter as an endogenous variable, it will reveal any potential significance of interactions among these variables based on the statistical outputs.
+SEMIPs enables scientists to investigate genetic interactions among variables of interest in silico.
 In a case study using SEMIPs, we show that putative direct downstream genes of the GATA Binding Protein 2 (GATA2) transcription factor are sufficient to infer its activities in silico for the conserved progesterone receptor (PGR)-GATA2-SRY-box transcription factor 17 (SOX17) genetic network in the human uterine endometrium.

 Introduction